Snigda0402/Conversational-AI-for-Personal-Investment/README.md

 # Conversational AI for Personal Investment

-Note: This is aa research that I am currently working on.
+Note: This is a research that I am currently working on.

 ## Objective:
 Provide summaries of industry overviews, and provide financial summaries to help the user with their personal investment decisions.